 "But Albus, you can't be serious!"
 Minerva McGonagall said in a clipped tone while walking alongside him.
-Her underlying Scottish brogue, normally kept in check, was evident with her shock that he was actually going to go through with this.
+Her underlying Scottish brogue, normally kept in check, was evident given her shock that the old man was actually going to go through with this.

 "Certainly, Minerva.
 There is no safer place for him."
 Albus responded in an 'I know better than you tone.'